oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

                  Please select an appliance (1, 2) [1]:
         [ INFO ] Checking OVF archive content (could take a few minutes depending on archive size)

-    Specify `Yes` if you want cloud-init to take care of the initial configuration of the Manager virtual machine.
+    Specify `Yes` if you want cloud-init to take care of the initial configuration of the Engine virtual machine.
 Specify **Generate** for cloud-init to take care of tasks like setting the root password, configuring networking, and configuring the host name.
 Optionally, select **Existing** if you have an existing cloud-init script to take care of more sophisticated functions of cloud-init.
-Specify the FQDN for the Manager virtual machine.
-This must be the same FQDN provided for the BareMetal-Manager.
+Specify the FQDN for the Engine virtual machine.
+This must be the same FQDN provided for the BareMetal-Engine.

     **Note:** For more information on cloud-init, see [https://cloudinit.readthedocs.org/en/latest/](https://cloudinit.readthedocs.org/en/latest/).